Polycystin 2

-Polycystin-2 is a protein that in humans is encoded by the PKD2 gene.
+Polycystin-2 (PC2) is a protein that in humans is encoded by the PKD2 gene.

-This gene encodes a member of the polycystin protein family, called TRPP2, previously known as polycystin-2, PC2 or APKD2.
-TRPP2 contains multiple transmembrane domains, and cytoplasmic N- and C-termini.
+The gene PKD2 also known as TRPP2, encodes a member of the polycystin protein family, called TRPP, and contains multiple transmembrane domains, and cytoplasmic N- and C-termini.
 The protein may be an integral membrane protein involved in cell-cell/matrix interactions.
 TRPP2 may function in renal tubular development, morphology, and function, and may modulate intracellular calcium homeostasis and other signal transduction pathways.
 This protein interacts with polycystin 1 (TRPP1) to produce cation-permeable currents.
 It was discovered by Stefan Somlo at Yale University.

 Clinical significance

 Mutations in this gene have been associated with autosomal dominant polycystic kidney disease.

 Interactions

 Polycystin 2 has been shown to interact with the proteins TRPC1, PKD1 and TNNI3.